AI Readiness Diagnostic

 Before you automate anything, you need to know what is actually ready.

-- An HRIS or AI-adjacent platform has been implemented or is being evaluated, and leadership wants an independent read on whether the foundation is there
+- An HRIS or AI-adjacent platform has been implemented or is under evaluation, and leadership wants an independent read on whether the foundation is in place.

 How it works